STEM+Computer Science and Environmental Programs

 raisedbed, hydroponics, aquaponics, and controlled environment agriculture at schools throughout the district.

-Broward Youth Climate Summit - BCPS middle and high school students attended the inaugural Broward Youth Climate Summit on January 25th, 2019 at the Global Events Center in Fort Lauderdale.
-The Youth Climate Summit provided a platform for students to advocate for policy change and gives students a voice for promoting environmental sustainability.
-Students who attended the Summit shared their climate action plans or projects and networked with each other, elected officials and scientists working on sustainability issues.
+Broward Youth Climate Summit - The Youth Climate Summit provides a platform for grades 5-12 students to advocate for policy change and gives students a voice for promoting environmental sustainability.
+Students who attend the Summit share their climate action plans or projects and network with each other, elected officials and scientists working on sustainability issues.

 Food Recovery Program - The Food Recovery Program is a pilot initiative started at Beachside Montessori Village.
 Through a partnership between Beachside Montessori Village, BCPS Food & Nutrition Services, Kids Can and Broward Outreach, Beachside is piloting a food rescue project to reduce food waste in the school cafeteria, which results in reducing the school’s carbon footprint, while supporting hunger relief in the community.
 Students are encouraged to donate leftover unopened, uneaten or unpeeled items from their lunch trays that they don’t want to eat.
 These collected foods are donated to Broward Outreach, which then distributes them to the community.